edos08/NNDL-PROJECT/README.md

 - **others/cars_classification.py:** A Python script containing a script version of the Jupyter Notebook.

 - **trained_models:** This folder contains pre-trained model weights saved in .pth files.
 These files store the learned parameters of various neural network architectures.
+(Now contains a link to download the pre-trained models).

 - **requirements.txt:** A file listing the necessary libraries and their versions.
 To install the required dependencies, run:
   ```